-The Point Displacement Renderer works to visualize all features of a point layer, even if they have the same location.
-To do this, the symbols of the points are placed on a displacement circle around a center symbol.
+The Point Displacement renderer works to visualize all features of a point layer, even if they have the same location.
+To do this, the symbols of the points are placed on a displacement circle around one center symbol or on several concentric circles.